peteshand/notifier/README.md

 ### Importing

-The Notifierclass can be imported through notifier.Notifier
+The Notifier class can be imported through notifier.Notifier

 ```haxe
 import notifier.Notifier;